msbp/UDP-File-Transfer/README.md

 ```
 ---Screenshot here ----
 change ```127.0.0.1``` and ```8080``` to match the server's IP address and port number.
 Change ```1m.txt``` to match the file wanted to transfer from the server.

+## Result
+Comparing the results show that the file received on the client side is the same as the file stored on the server side.
+---Screenshot here----